Diagonal genus 5 curves, elliptic curves over $\mathbb Q(t)$, and rational diophantine quintuples: Introduction

 describing a curve in~$\Aff^5$, whose integral (or rational) points with $x \neq 0, a_1, a_2, a_3, a_4$ correspond to the solutions of our problem (more precisely, we obtain $16$~points for each solution, depending on how we choose the signs of the square roots~$u_i$).
 This curve is irreducible and smooth; it has genus~$5$.
 Eliminating~$x$, it is given by the three quadrics

 by homogenizing these equations we obtain a description of the smooth projective model~$C$ of the curve as an intersection of three diagonal quadrics in~$\PP^4$.
 We call such a curve a \emph{diagonal curve of genus~$5$}.
 Note that by Faltings' theorem~\cite{Faltings1983}, $C$ has only finitely many rational points, hence our original problem has only finitely many solutions for any given quadruple.

-So we need to figure out a way of determining the set~$C(\Q)$ of rational points on~$C$.
-This is done in Section~\ref{S:genus5}.
-Some important features that we use are the splitting of the Jacobian~$J$ of~$C$ as a product of five elliptic curves over~$\Q$, up to isogeny, and the fact that $J$ has a large rational $2$-torsion subgroup, which allows us to consider many \'etale double coverings of~$C$.
-The Prym varieties of these coverings are isogenous (over~$\bar{\Q}$) to a product of four elliptic curves defined (in general) over a biquadratic number field.
-This allows us to set up various ways of applying `Elliptic Curve Chabauty'~\cite{Bruin2003} to our situation.
-This improves and extends previous work by Gonz\'alez-Jim\'enez~\cite{GJ2015}.
-We then apply this general approach to the extension problem of diophantine quadruples.
+We can then use the algorithm of Section~\ref{S:genus5} to try to determine the set $C(\Q)$ of rational points on~$C$.
+We apply this general approach to the extension problem of diophantine quadruples.
 More precisely, we can show that a number of quadruples from the family

 can be extended in exactly one way (the ``regular'' extension, which exists for every quadruple).